-Are you wanting to be able to drive in China?
+Are you wanting to be able to drive in China in 2021?
 Curious how to get a Chinese driver’s license?
 Driving in China is a thrill, but you can’t get behind the wheel unless you have an official China driver’s license.
 I’ve applied for a Chinese driver’s license twice (motorcycle license & car license) and below I share how you can get one too.

 Before I go into how to get a Chinese driver’s license, let me explain one very important policy in China:

 You must have a Chinese drivers license in order to drive any vehicle in China.

 Many countries around the world and even throughout Asia accept a license from your home country or even an international driver’s permit (IDP).

 Unfortunately, China is not one of those countries.